OpenMS/pyopenms-docs/docs/source/contribute.rst

 Contribute
 ==========

-Contribution to the pyOpenMS documentation is easy and we would love to expand it with you.
+Contribution to the :term:`pyOpenMS` documentation is easy and we would love to expand it with you.
 To edit a tutorial page you can click on the "Edit on GitHub" link at the top of each page.
 Once you changed (or added new) .rst files you can and open a pull request.